-This is the Call for Demonstrations for the University Booth at DATE 2021 in !
+This is the Call for Demonstrations for the University Booth at DATE 2021!
 The University Booth fosters the transfer of academic work to industry.
 Prototypes are valuable demonstrators to express and compare the competitiveness of new EDA methodologies and hardware solutions.
 DATE 2021 features the University Booth in the exhibition hall of the conference venue.
-Universities and public research institutes are invited to submit their hardware platforms, prototype tools and pre-commercial results for DATE 2021 in
+Universities and public research institutes are invited to submit their hardware platforms, prototype tools and pre-commercial results for DATE 2021.

 Software prototypes will be demonstrated on a desk with your own laptop or your own other equipment.